Sea of Nodes

 console.log(a1);

-This way, we can be sure that when we are talking about a0 - we are actually talking about a single assignment to it.
-This is really close to how people do things in the functional languages!
+talking about a single assignment to it.
+This is really close to how people do

 Pretty neat, isn't it?